 Your cart and preferences will not be saved if you leave the site.

-2000 release.
 This mini-CD follows on from Akemi Ishijima's previous electroacoustic composition on Variations 2 -- A London Compilation.
 It includes one new piece and a reissue of "Ab Ovo," previously released on 5 Composers Second Coming on Fylkingen.
 The two pieces explore a broad range of traditional electronic techniques, both subtle and powerful.
 "Time Drops" (2000) -- a single stroke of a bell, in its decay, sometimes evokes a sense of infinity in our mind.
-"Time Drops" is an attempt to e…
+"Time Drops" is an attempt to express such id…

 Second edition of Paradigm Discs Variations compilation, originally released in 1998.
 Another collection of lesser-known and infrequently recorded artists living in London.
 Beautifully packaged and musically focused -- unlike so many "experimental" compilations loaded up with 30-second toss offs by "name" artists, this features nine pieces of ultra-quality sound fabrication, with the intent of providing durable home listening.
 Features: Akemi Ishijima (crackling electroacoustic genius), Michael …